timholy/Revise.jl/docs/src/index.md

 Voila!
 Even though we'd loaded Example before adding this function, Revise noticed the change and inserted it into our running session.

+!!! warn
+    Revise's first revision has latency of several seconds--it's compiling all of its internal code, which includes a complete [Julia interpreter](https://github.com/JuliaDebug/JuliaInterpreter.jl) and all of Revise's parse/diff/patch/cache machinery.
+    After your first revision, future revisions will generally be fast enough that they will seem nearly instantaneous.
+(There are exceptions, but they occur only in specific circumstances, for example when Revise's own code gets [invalidated](https://julialang.org/blog/2020/08/invalidations/) by your changes.)

 Now suppose we realize we've made a horrible mistake: that `f` method will mess up everything, because it's part of a more complicated dispatch process and incorrectly intercepts certain `f` calls.
 No problem, just delete `f` in your editor, save the file, and you're back to this: